Careers Education, Information, Advice & Guidance (CEIAG)

 Career Management - enable pupils to develop the qualities and skills to manage transitions, within education, from education to work and in life generally.
 The development of decision-making skills will enable students to be effective in a variety of adult roles and occupations.

 At Newtownhamilton High School, Careers education is embedded in the curriculum.
 In Key Stage 3, under the revised curriculum, it is taught mainly through Education for Employability within Learning for Life and Work (LLW).
-At Key Stage 4 Careers education is a discrete subject (1 period per week), however all pupils in Key Stage 4 also study Education for Employability as a strand of LLW.
+At Key Stage 4 Careers education is a discrete subject (1 period per week), however Year 12 pupils also study Education for Employability as a strand of LLW.
 Additionally all subject teachers have a role to play in helping pupils to make informed and realistic decisions about their future.

 A wide range of up-to-date Careers information (including the latest labour market data) is available to pupils in the recently refurbished Careers foyer (outside Careers classroom and interviewing office).
 Pupils can also access the relevant websites for information on possible career paths on one of the computer workstations in the Careers classroom.